alschena/eiffel-tools/README.md

 This project is built using [cargo](https://doc.rust-lang.org/cargo/index.html).

-Before any commit run `cargo test` to run all the project-defined tests.
+The command `cargo test` tests the current crate.
+The command `cargo test --workspace` runs all the tests in the workspace.
+Run the latter before any commit.

 # Anatomy of project